BautraE/interactive-noisy-simulation/README.md

 js_display = display(Javascript(f"jsFunction();"), display_id=True)
 ```

 By adding another argument `display_id`, it will return the display instance as an object.
-If this object is then stored properly, the same display can be reused as follows:
+If this object is then stored and properly managed, the same display can be reused as follows:
 ```python
 js_display.update(Javascript(f"anotherJsFunction();"))
 ```